-- 1. A minimum of three years working experience in a complex business or regulatory environment to include evidence of excellent analytical skills of written and numerical information from a wide variety of sources to: - a) clearly research and evaluate policy issues; - b) undertake financial analysis using spreadsheets and/or other modelling tools; and - c) undertake policy analysis using a mix of qualitative and quantitative techniques - A minimum of two years experience in a complex business or regulatory environment which demonstrates your ability to synthesize your analysis into complex technical, regulatory or commercial reports in order to design and evaluate solutions, policy options and/or advice to senior management. - 3.
-Evidence of significant experience which demonstrates excellent verbal and communication skills such as: - a) presenting policy analysis and advice to senior management; - b) drafting comprehensive, well structured and detailed policy documents/reports; and - c) demonstrating confidence in dealing with a wide variety of stakeholders such as government, private, voluntary and regulated companies. - 4.
-Evidence of significant experience that demonstrates excellent organisational and project management skills, including a proven track record of working to tight deadlines with a high degree of individual responsibility. - 5.
+- 1. Working experience in a complex business or regulatory environment to include evidence of excellent analytical skills of written and numerical information from a wide variety of sources to: - clearly research and evaluate policy issues; - undertake financial analysis using spreadsheets and/or other modelling tools; and - undertake policy analysis using a mix of qualitative and quantitative techniques - synthesize your analysis into complex technical, regulatory or commercial reports in order to design and evaluate solutions, policy options and/or advice to senior management. - 2.
+Evidence of significant experience which demonstrates excellent verbal and communication skills such as: - presenting policy analysis and advice to senior management; - drafting comprehensive, well structured and detailed policy documents/reports; and - demonstrating confidence in dealing with a wide variety of stakeholders such as government, private, voluntary and regulated companies. - Evidence of significant experience that demonstrates excellent organisational and project management skills, including a proven track record of working to tight deadlines with a high degree of individual responsibility. - 4.
 Evidence of significant experience which demonstrates excellent teamworking, interpersonal skills and ability to develop and maintain effective stakeholder relationships in a challenging environment.